Hydra

 Ύδρα

-Hydra Island is in the Aegean Sea between the Saronic Gulf and the Argolic Gulf.
+Hydra Island is in the Aegean Sea between the Saronic Gulf and the Argolic Gulf and is prized for having a relatively close proximity to Athens.

-The island is one of the most popular destinations in Greece and has appeared as the location for many films.
+The island is one of the most popular destinations in Greece and has appeared as the location for many films, with estimates of nearly 300,0000 visitors per year.
 Hydra is also highly prized by astronomers, as it has very low light-sky pollution, allowing for clearer viewing of stars.

 There are no vehicles on the island (not even mopeds), and transportation is chiefly by foot or donkey.
 The waterfront harbor area has a large number of preserved, older-European style Mediterranean buildings, and Hydra in general has a large number of well-cared for older structures.